CPS-research-group/dtsemnet/README.md

 ### Classification (Small)
 Included in the `datasets' directory: [breast_cancer,car,banknote,balance,acute−1,acute−2,transfusion,climate,sonar,optical,drybean,avila,wine−red,wine−white]

-**Due to size constraints, the following datasets are included.
+**Due to size constraints, the following datasets are not included.
 It needs to be downloaded to `datasets' directory.**

 ### Classification (Large)
 | Dataset Name   | Download Link |